koswald/VBScript/examples/Fixer.md

 HKLM\Software\Classes\WSFFile\Shell\Open\Command
 HKLM\Software\Classes\htafile\Shell\Open\Command
 ```
-For a system configured to open .vbs
+For a system configured to open .vbs or .wsf
 scripts with the 64-bit wscript, the
-command might look something like,
+command typically looks like

 `%SystemRoot%\System32\wscript.exe "%1" %*`

 ## How it works

-**With Fixer.hta you can easily toggle the
+Fixer.hta allows you to toggle the
-bitness without resorting to regedit.exe.**
+bitness without resorting to regedit.exe:

 When you select the *32 bit* radio button, Fixer.hta
-changes the `System32` to `SysWow64`.
+changes the `System32` in the above command to
+`SysWow64`.
+As a result, the next time any script
+of the specified type is started, the 32-bit .exe
+file will be used to open it.

 ## Fixing the fixer